 During the summer months the street animals feed well on scraps put out by restaurants, hotels, tourists and residents too.
-Many animal loving visitors even bring cat/dog food out here with them, so concerned are they about the welfare of the street animals here.
+Many animal loving visitors even bring cat/dog food out to Kalkan with them, so concerned are they about the welfare of the street animals here.

 It is not an easy task to manage the programme and a lot of organisation and work goes into it to ensure that the Kalkan street animals are cared for as best we can and the feeding programme runs alonside the winter neutering too.
-Neutering is the only humane way of managing the stray animal population and we neuter over 500 animals each year in Kalkan and the surrounding villages, plus our support of belediye village neutering programme days.
+Neutering is the only humane way of managing the stray animal population.
+Kapsa neuter over 500 animals each year in Kalkan and the surrounding villages.
+On top of that, we support the belediye village neutering programme days.

-People are wonderful and they will supplement the food we give them by cooking pasta etc. These animals are used to human food and often prefer it.
+People are wonderful and they will supplement the food we give them by cooking pasta, rice and even chicken.
+These animals are used to human food and often prefer it.

-We know that some people are feeding animals alongside their own and do not ask for or want food.
-People often feed the animals scraps too and even cook especially for them!
-Some dogs often get a home cooked meal!
+Some people are incredibly generous, feeding animals alongside their own and do not ask for or want food.

-We are always seeking more volunteers, especially in areas of Kalkan not yet covered, to ensure that all the animals are fed.
+We are always seeking more volunteers, especially in areas of Kalkan not yet covered.
+In this way we can ensure that all the animals are fed.
 If anyone knows where there are cats or dogs that may need feeding please contact us.